Translate

 "A good man leaves an inheritance to his children's children, but the sinner's wealth is laid up for the righteous." ~Proverbs 13:22 (ESV)

-Not only does Mr. Ham take Proverbs 13:22 out of context, cut off the second half of the passage and insert "legacy" (along with all of the interpretive connotations he associates with the word) into the text alongside the Hebrew word yan·ḥîl (יַנְחִ֥יל(i.e., inheritance/possessions) he then proceeded to publish this adulterated passage on Answers in Genesis (https://answersingenesis.org/.../06/18/a-fathers-legacy/), his social media feeds (https://www.facebook.com/share/p/zD4GzLdhAj3gb1di/) and also features it prominently in a large plaque above his father's bible in the Ham Family Legacy exhibit at the Creation Museum (see photo montage in the article: "A Father's Legacy").
+Not only does Mr. Ham take Proverbs 13:22 out of context, remove the second half of the passage and insert "legacy" (along with all of the interpretive connotations he associates with the word) into the text alongside the Hebrew word yan·ḥîl (יַנְחִ֥יל) [inheritance/possessions] he then proceeded to publish this version of the passage on the Answers in Genesis website (A Father's Legacy), his social media feeds (Facebook) and also features it prominently in a large plaque above his father's bible in the Ham Family Legacy exhibit at the Creation Museum (see photo montage in the article: "A Father's Legacy").
+What is odd, however, is that there are passages Ken could have cited that do support the point he is trying to make about the importance of raising godly children and leaving a legacy of faith to your descendantsDeuteronomy 6:6-7, Proverbs 22:6Psalm 78:1-4 and 2 Timothy 1:5 being some of the best examples.
+So, I honestly have no idea why Mr. Ham opted to ignore passages which clearly support his underlying premise in favor of a verse which does not (at least not in its original form and context).

-At first, I thought this was a one-off occurrence.
-But then I did some more digging and found more examples where Ken and AiG are blatantly twisting Scripture to make God’s Word align with their teachings.
+That being said, I initially thought this was a one-off occurrence.
+But then I did some more digging and found more examples where Mr. Ham and AiG are openly changing the meaning of Scripture in order to make God’s Word align with their teachings.

 "As soon as you allow the world’s interpretations, beliefs, fads, and philosophies to be your standard, true biblical unity is impossible.
 And those who still start with and believe God’s Word must leave for the health of their congregations.